rmuif/docs/docs/getting-started.md

 ## Creating an app

-There is an RMUIF template for Create React App, you can use it with the `--template` option when creating an app:
+There is an RMUIF template available for Create React App, you can use it with the `--template` option when creating an app:

 ```sh
 npx create-react-app my-app --template rmuif